What I learned today

 For an explanation of the zombie reaping problem see here

-Tini - A tiny but valid init
+Tini - A tiny but valid init for containers

 Dumb-init

-See here for a blog post by Yelp engineering explaining the reasoning behind dumb-init
+See here for a blog post by Yelp engineering explaining the reasoning behind dumb-init and how it works.

 Cancellation Token | Alexander Grebenyuk A nice introduction to cancellation tokens.